 Day 19: Departure

 Note:- Above itinerary is just a guideline.
 If you are not satisfied please feel free customize your own.
-We are quite flexible to do the way you prefer.
+We are quite flexible to organize the way you prefer.

 Welcome at airport and transfer to your hotel.
 An introduction to your trekking program then the rest of the day at your leisure to enjoy the sights, sounds and culture of Kathmandu.